Spaceport America: New Mexico Space Grant Consortium

 The NMSGC partnered with a Las Cruces based amateur rocket club to launch K-12 student payloads to approximately 10,000 ft for conducting a variety of simple experiments.
 In 2009–2014, NMSGC also partnered with UP Aerospace to carry student payloads to much high altitudes on dedicated launches or mixed with other payloads.
 These launches are considered to be UP Aerospace launches.

 SemQuest, Inc.

 SemQuest launched a series of small rockets for the purpose of developing and testing target rockets for laser weapon testing.

-Logistics Glider

-Logistics Gliders conducted flight testing a small, low cost glider under development for front line troop resupply applications.

-STEM+C

-STEM+C launched high altitude balloons that were used to carry remotely controlled gliders back to the Spaceport America runway.
-Participants were middle and high school students.